Evaluating Regular Path Queries on Compressed Adjacency Matrices: Conclusions

 \section{Conclusions}

-We have explored the use of a matrix algebra to implement Regular Path Queries (RPQs) on graph databases.
+We have explored the use of a Boolean matrix algebra to implement Regular Path Queries (RPQs) on graph databases.
 This path is usually disregarded because the matrix sizes are quadratic on the number of graph nodes, but we exploit their sparsity to sidestep this issue.
 Our experiments show that even our baseline (i.e., uncompressed) sparse matrix representation uses the same space of the most compact among previous representations, and outperforms them on the most difficult RPQs (i.e., those with no constant ends).
-We also develop a more compressed sparse matrix representation based on $k^2$-trees, which is four times smaller than the baseline and, although slower, it still handles the RPQs within a few seconds.
+We also develop a more compressed sparse matrix representation based on $k^2$-trees, which is four times smaller than the baseline and, although slower, it still handles most RPQs within a few seconds.
+We have implemented and adapted state-of-the-art algorithms for sparse matrices to implement our baseline, and designed new ones for the $k^2$-trees.
+Our sparse Boolean matrix algebra implementations, which are publicly available, are of interest beyond solving RPQs, as they arise in other situations, such as ML applications \cite{EBHRR19}.

 Immediate extensions to our work are the implementation of negated labels, which require a nonexpensive way to represent and handle submatrices full of 1s.
-Such extensions of $k^2$-trees have been proposed \cite{BABNPspire13}, but they have not been adapted to handle Boolean matrix operations.
-We also plan to implement more efficient transitive closure algorithms \cite{Penn06}.
-Finally, we plan to strenghten our query optimizer in order to detect common subexpressions and exploit a number of identities of the Boolean algebra we have disregarded for now.
+Such extensions of $k^2$-trees have been proposed \cite{BABNPspire13,QFPLG19}, but they have not been adapted to handle the most complex Boolean matrix operations (multiplication and transitive closure).
+We can also strenghten our RPQ optimizer in order to detect common subexpressions and exploit a number of identities of the Boolean algebra we have disregarded for now.

-A path of future work is to integrate RPQs with BGPs, the other main segment of most graph query languages.
+Another path of future work is to integrate RPQs with BGPs, the other main segment of most graph query languages.
 In those combined queries, some triple patterns $(x,p,y)$ refer to predicates $p$ and others may be 2RPQs of the form $(x,E,y)$.
 We can then use our matrix algebra to materialize those RPQs into a resulting matrix, which acts as a new predicate $p_E$.
-The result is a simple BGP, which can then be solved with Qdags \cite{AHNRRS21}, an existing solution BGPs that is also based on representing each predicate as a $k^2$-tree.
+The result is a simple BGP, which can then be solved with Qdags \cite{ANRRtods22}, an existing solution BGPs that is also based on representing each predicate as a $k^2$-tree.
 In this way we would not need any extra space, since both indices use exactly the same data structures.

-Another line of work is to extend our implementation to a complete algebra for sparse matrices, Boolean and possibly numeric as well \cite{Saa03}.
-Such matrices arise, for example, in ML applications \cite{EBHRR19}.